romi4odin/stocks_categorization/README.md

 # stocks_categorization
-This project focusses on three basic problem statement Problem 1:
+This project focusses on three basic problem statement.

+Problem 1:

   There are various stocks for which we have collected a data set,